Flu vaccine during pregnancy

 Despite reports that the flu vaccine is safe and recommended for pregnant women, there has still been some question in the medical and patient community.
 The CDC recently completed a study reinforcing the fact that the flu vaccine is safe for pregnant women and helps protect mom and baby from the complications associated with contracting the flu during pregnancy.

-Between the years of 1990 and 2009, only 175 reports have been received of complications associated with taking the flu vaccination during pregnancy.
+Between 1990 and 2009, only 175 reports have been received with complications associated with getting the flu vaccination during pregnancy.
 When taking that number into account compared to the total number of women who received the flu vaccination during that time, the CDC estimates complications occur in 12.5 women for every one million vaccinations given.

 Source: Pedro L Moro MD, MPH; Karen Broder MD, Yenlik Zheteyeva MD, MPH; Kimp Walton MS, Patricia Rohan MD, Andrea Sutherland MD, MPH, MSc; Alice Guh MD, MPH; Penina Haber MPH, Frank DeStefano MD, MPH; Claudia Vellozzi MD, MPH.
 American Journal of Obstetrics and Gynecology.
 21 October, 2010.